Many of our academic programs hold visit weekends in the spring before the acceptance-of-offer deadline.

 We aim for all graduate teaching assistants (GTAs) to attend GATO before teaching at MU for the first time.
 If you plan to teach at MU, Teaching Orientation is strongly encouraged.

 It is held the week before classes begin, and you should register in advance.
-Click here to register!
+Registration for GATO 2020 is not yet open.

 International Teaching Assistants are required to attend a specific teaching orientation called ONITA.